-The council will appoint a technical expert in 2022 to undertake a more specific 'bottom-up' reduction pathway, providing more detailed carbon and financial modelling results for the agreed Action Plans in the 2030 Strategy.

-Carbon impact and implications to be included in all council business cases for investment, integrated with the wellbeing of future generations assessment.

-Carbon Literacy training will have been completed by the end of the 2022/23 financial year and the training will be integrated into standard HR processes, such as e-learning modules.

-All council job descriptions will be updated to include the general carbon responsibilities of employees and selected key council job descriptions will include defined carbon responsibilities as part of their role within the council.

-Through its participation in the Local Government Pension Scheme, BCBC acknowledges that climate change and carbon emission management is one of the risk factors of responsible investment and will support and actively monitor the delivery of the Fund's commitment to an orderly carbon transition and its active engagement with investee companies to reduce carbon exposure across the Pension Fund.

-Utilise the Welsh Government Public Sector Carbon Reporting Guide to report annually the Carbon Footprints of council's operations, this will form the basis for tracking progress against the Net Zero 2030 target.
+CM1 The Council will appoint a technical expert in 2022 to undertake a more specific 'bottom-up' reduction pathway, providing more detailed carbon and financial modelling results for the agreed Action Plans in the 2030 Strategy.
+CM2 Carbon impact and implications to be included in all council business cases for investment, integrated with the wellbeing of future generations assessment. СМЗ The decarbonisation agenda will be proactively communicated to staff to support the uptake of low-carbon behaviours.
+CM4 Carbon Literacy training will have been completed by the end of the 2022/23 financial year and the training will be integrated into standard HR processes, such as e-learning modules. СМ5 All council job descriptions will be updated to include the general carbon responsibilities of employees and selected key council job descriptions will include defined carbon responsibilities as part of their role within the Council.
+CM6 Through its participation in the Local Government Pension Scheme, BCBC acknowledges that climate change and carbon emission management is one of the risk factors of responsible investment and will support and actively monitor the delivery of the Fund's commitment to an orderly carbon transition and its active engagement with investee companies to reduce carbon exposure across the Pension Fund. СМ7 Utilise the Welsh Government Public Sector Carbon Reporting Guide to report annually the Carbon Footprints of Council's operations, this will form the basis for tracking progress against the Net Zero 2030 target.